redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_download.md

 ### Synopsis

-Get single or more artifacts by group, content, hash or globalIds.
+Get one or more artifacts by group, content, hash, or globalId.

-NOTE: Use "service-registry get" command to download artifacts by artifactId.
+NOTE: To download artifacts by artifactId, use the "service-registry artifact get" command.

-Flags are used to specify the artifact to download:
+Use the following flags to specify the artifacts to download:

---contentId - ID if the content is from metadata --globalId - globalId of the content from metadata --hash - SHA-256 hash of the content
+* --contentId (ID if the content is from metadata)
+* --globalId (globalId of the content from metadata)
+* --hash (SHA-256 hash of the content)
+* --group (artifact group)

 ```